 7. When your window isn’t soundproof

 Do you feel like you can hear every noise from outside your home?
 That might be because your old windows aren’t great at blocking out sound.
 There’s this thing called the Sound Transmission Class (STC) rating.
 It measures how good a window is at blocking sound.
 The higher the STC rating, the more peace and quiet you get.
-Unfortunately, old single-pane windows usually have low ratings, around 18-20 points, so they don’t do much to silence the outside world.

 However, modern windows can score between 28-32 points.
-There are even some high-performance ones with an STC rating of 48, which are perfect for really noisy areas.
+There are even some high-performance ones with an STC rating of 48, which are perfect for noisy areas.

 So, if peace and quiet are what you’re after, you need to replace your windows with newer, soundproof ones.